sgupta70/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment wasn't super hard using the code I had from part 1 I just added on to turn on the red and green LED.
+This assignment wasn't super hard.
+I used the code from the part above and then added what I knew about LEDS from last year to turn the green and red LED  on at the correct times.

 ## Part 3